Scalable adaptive algorithms for next-generation multiphase flow simulations: Results Discussion

 \subsection{Application performance scaling}

-~\figref{fig:applicationScaling} shows the scaling performance of the full framework on TACC ~\Frontera \footnote{All simulation was performed using 56 cores per node}.
+~\figref{fig:applicationScaling} shows the scaling performance of the full framework on TACC ~\Frontera. \footnote{All simulation was performed using 56 cores per node}.
 The overall mesh consists of around 700 M mesh elements.
 The simulation was run for 11 timesteps.
-We have timed each of the solvers and remeshing separately.
-Overall, we see a good scaling behavior in all the solvers with NS-solve, resulting in $6.6 \times$ speedup for $8 \times$ increase in the processor from $\mathcal{O}(14K)$ processor to $\mathcal{O}(112K)$ processor.
+We timed each of the solvers and remeshing steps separately. \tabref{tab:solver} specifies the linear solver used along with the preconditioner used for the various stages.
+The absolute and relative tolerances were set to \num{e-8} for the linear solve and \num{e-10} for the non-linear solve, respectively.
+Overall, we observe good scaling behavior for all solvers (\figref{fig:scalingTime}) with NS-solve resulting in $6.6 \times$ speedup for $8 \times$ increase in the processor from $\mathcal{O}(14K)$ processor to $\mathcal{O}(112K)$ processor.
 Similarly, PP--solve showed a $5.3 \times$ reduction, whereas VU--solve showed $5.5\times$ and CH--solve showed a $4 \times$ reduction in total solve time.
-The remeshing cost showed $2.5 \times$ reduction for $4 \times$ increase in processes till $\mathcal{O}(57K)$ processes but then began to grow with further increase in processor.
-This increased cost in the remeshing needs further investigation.
+The remeshing cost showed $2.5 \times$ reduction for a $4 \times$ increase in processes till $\mathcal{O}(57K)$ processes but then began to grow with further increase in processor.
+We suspect that this increased cost is due to communication (for this grain size) and may be alleviated for larger problems and by using hybrid parallelism.
+This remains an open problem we are currently pursuing.

-The variable density PP--solve is the most time-consuming step till the point where remeshing cost begins to dominate.
-Solving pressure Poisson efficiently, especially with variable coefficients, is still a current area of research.
-Scalable solvers, like Geometric multigrid (GMG), promise to yield a better solve time but relies on optimized algorithms for creating different mesh hierarchy and ~\mvec{} operation. \footnote{We have tested the framework with Algebraic multigrid via ~\petsc{} and Hypre interface.
-Our study showed that iterative solver yields a better solve time at a large processor count due to the setup cost associated with AMG.
-Therefore, we used iterative solvers for the current study.} This is left as future work.
+The variable density PP--solve step is the most time-consuming step until remeshing cost begins to dominate (\figref{fig:scalingRelCost}).
+Solving pressure Poisson efficiently, especially with variable coefficients, is still an active area of research.
+Scalable solvers, like Geometric multigrid (GMG), promise to yield a better solve time but rely on optimized algorithms for creating different mesh hierarchies and ~\mvec{} operation.
+This is left as future work. \footnote{We have tested the framework with Algebraic multigrid via ~\petsc{} and Hypre interface.
+Our study showed that the Krylov space solver yields a better solve time at a large processor count due to the setup cost associated with AMG.
+Therefore, we used iterative solvers for the current study.}

 \textbf{Weak scaling:} We do not produce any weak scaling results as it is hard to create an adaptive mesh with a fixed grain size per processor.
-Arbitrarily refining the elements lead to a much-increased iteration count in during KSP solve and is therefore not a correct metric for the scaling study for complete application problem.
+Arbitrarily refining the elements lead to a much-increased iteration count during the KSP solve and is therefore not a correct metric for the scaling study for a real-world application.